-April 21, 2022
+oril 21, 2022

-The Port Authority of Guam's (PAG, Port, Authority) Management Discussion and Analysis (MD&A) provides an overview of the financial performance and activities for the fiscal years (FY) ended September 30, 2021, and 2020.
+Management's Discussion and Analysis September 30, 2021 and 2020 The Port Authority of Guam's (PAG, Port, Authority) Management Discussion and Analysis (MD&A) provides an overview of the financial performance and activities for the fiscal years (FY) ended September 30, 2021, and 2020.
 The information in this MD&A has been prepared by management and is integral to the data in the financial statements, which follow this section.
 It should be considered in conjunction with the financial statements and the accompanying notes.